adiHusky/3D-Object-Classification-Using-Capsule-Networks/Maya3D-Images-Dataset/kaushik/READ_ME.md

 One trial gave me the below result.
 ![First Try](https://github.com/nikunjlad/3D-Object-Classification-Using-Capsule-Networks/blob/kaushik/Maya3D-Images-Dataset/kaushik/trex.png)

-The above image is generayed using this script :
+The above image is generated using this script [Initialscript](https://github.com/nikunjlad/3D-Object-Classification-Using-Capsule-Networks/blob/kaushik/Maya3D-Images-Dataset/kaushik/my%20script.py)

 After Presenting this to the team certain drawbacks have been mentioned: